pawnsac/BLADE-deb/src/README.md

 ## Requirements
 Install the python requirements given in requirements.txt.

-Note: You need to configure the path of clang's object path properly for python3.
+Note: You need to configure the path of clang's object properly for python3.
 If you run into a similar error regarding the path, see the resolution given in this <a href="https://github.com/mapbox/cncc/issues/6">**link**</a> .

 Additional linux requirements: